gitEllE-if/ray_marcher/README.md

-# Raymarching Distance Fields
+# 🔵 Raymarching Distance Fields

-Ray marching algorithm, used in combination with a special kind of function called *SDF - signed distance functions*, can create cool things in real time.
+Ray marching algorithm, used in combination with a special kind of function called **SDF - signed distance functions**, can create cool things in real time.

 There aren’t using polygonal meshes and are instead using mathematical equations and the scene is drawn on a single quad that covers the camera’s field of vision

 ![screenshot](screenshot/rm.gif)

-## 🟢 Signed distance functions
+## 🟣 Signed distance functions

 SDF is a function that takes in a point as input and returns the shortest distance from that point to the surface any object in the scene.
 SDF additionally returns a negative number if the input point is inside of an object.